The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Analysis pipeline

 \subsection{Beam profile fitting}

-After producing sets of planet observations, the beam radial profiles are fitted as described in \cite{Lungu_2022}.
-We make use of \textbf{beamlib}, a version of the code from that work that has been adjusted to SO hardware specifications.
+For the beam profile fitting of the planet observations, we closely follow the method developed for the Atacama Cosmology Telescope (ACT)~\citep{Lungu_2022}.
+The beam fitting method is implemented in \texttt{beamlib}, a version of the code from the work of \cite{Lungu_2022} that has been adjusted to SO hardware specifications.
+This section summarizes the main aspects of the method.

 The fitting pipeline takes a set of input maps and trims them to a size that should refer to a region well contained inside $\theta_{\mathrm{mask}}$.
 The next step is to correct for the bias caused by the noise mode subtraction.
-As in the case of the ACT beams, this effect is fairly consistent with a constant offset deviation of the beam wing from the 1$/\theta^{3}$ function that the input SAT beams approximately follow.
-For the constant offset estimation, we choose to use a relatively `flat' part of the beam profiles (where the oscillatory sidelobe pattern is not as pronounced), and the beam power has fallen below $\sim 0.1\%$ of its peak value.
-The best-fit value for this offset is then subtracted from the data.
+As in the case of the ACT beams, we find this effect to be fairly consistent with a constant offset deviation of the beam wing from the 1$/\theta^{3}$ function that the input SAT beams approximately follow (see Section \ref{sec:instrument}).
+For the constant offset estimation, we use a relatively `flat' part of the beam profiles (where the oscillatory sidelobe pattern is not as pronounced), and the beam power has fallen below $\sim 0.1\%$ of its peak value.
+The best-fit value for this offset is computed for each observation and then subtracted from each observation before averaging the beam profiles.

-The core (main) beam is fitted, employing the basis functions:
+The core (main) beam is fitted, employing the basis functions from \cite{Lungu_2022}:

 where $J_{2n+1}$ are Bessel functions of the first kind, $n$ is a non-negative integer and $\ell_{\mathrm{max}}$ is allowed to vary around some mean value defined by the beam resolution.
-The scale of the transition from the `core' to the `wing' region of the beam is specified by the user, yet it is allowed to vary slightly in the code in order to retrieve its optimal value.
+The angle of the transition from the `core' to the `wing' region of the beam is specified by the user, yet it is allowed to vary slightly in the code in order to retrieve its optimal value.
 The reconstructed beam transfer function is calculated as the Legendre transform of the best-fit model: